BlockchainAsset/Remittance/README.md

 4. Now, in your browser, open [http://127.0.0.1:8080](http://127.0.0.1:8080) or the address shown to you in your console.

-**NOTE**: If you are using `ganache-cli` for blockchain, please disable MetaMask for checking this project.
+**NOTE**: If you are using `ganache-cli` for blockchain, please disable MetaMask for checking this project in browser.

+## How to Test the Contract

+1. Please follow the step 1 - 2 of *How to Run the Project*.

+2. Now start the test using:

+`npm test`

 ## Note